xiongrxchn/IntelBri.github.io/index.md

 ### 1.1 Motivation

 Reliable routine monitoring and assessments of road conditions can lead to timely preventive action.
-The traditional approach to road damage detection is to use manual reporting of the road potholes.
-Due to the significant scale of the roadway networks, this method is typically unavailable in terms of labor and cost.
+Traditonally, inspectors will visual assess the road conditions and report the road potholes [1].
+Due to the significant scale of the roadway networks, this method is typically unavailable in labors and cost.
 Considering that road conditions can be reflected and measured in vibrations [4], the team designs a mobile Raspberry Pi system - Patrolman, for road pothole inspection.
 The Patrolman system makes use of the mobility of cars (we use a toy car) to collect the vibration signals during a drive.

 ### 1.2 Goals

 This project presents a mobile system – Patrolman, using Raspberry Pi to detect and report road potholes with their georeferenced locations.
-The patrolman system uses the vehicles' mobility, continually gathering data from the accelerometer and GPS sensors and processing the collected signals to evaluate road surface conditions.
+The patrolman system uses the vehicles' mobility, continually collecting data from the accelerometer and GPS sensors and evaluating road surface conditionsthe with the sensing signals.

 ## 2 For Progress Reports